If you are on the lookout for a new or replacement wood door for the home, one of the first considerations is the type of door to choose from.

 Disadvantages of solid wood doors

-Solid doors look and feel great, but they do have some drawbacks, and it's important not to overlook them when making decisions.
+Solid doors look and feel great, but they have some drawbacks, and it's important not to overlook them when making decisions.

 Price – solid wood doors are not cheap.
-They can easily cost twice as much as other doors and if you are on a tight budget, you will need to ensure that it will stretch to the price of solid wood.
+They can easily cost twice as much as other doors, and if you are on a tight budget, you will need to ensure that it will stretch to the price of solid wood.

 Although they are called hollow, this type of wooden door is not truly hollow at all.
 Hollow core doors are manufactured like a sandwich with a honeycomb interior core, often of stiff cardboard or plastic, between layers of wood or fibreboard.